Nutrition & Wound Healing

 • Keep the blood flowing by wiggling your toes several times throughout the day

-• Choose feet-friendly activities like walking, riding a bike, or swimming
+• Choose feet-friendly activities like riding a bike or swimming